KuhleJames/Churn-Analysis-Dashboard/README.md

 # SQL Analysis
 ## Business Questions Answered
-After importing the cleaned dataset into PostgreSQL, several SQL queries were executed to explore and analyze churn behavior across various dimensions.
+After importing the cleaned dataset into PostgreSQL, several SQL queries were executed to explore and analyse churn behavior across various dimensions.
 Below are the key business questions addressed along with how they were solved:
 - What is the churn rate segmented by contract type, internet service, and payment method?
 ``` sql